rocky/python-uncompyle6/.github/ISSUE_TEMPLATE/bug-report.md

 Please modify for your setup

 - Uncompyle6 version: output from  `uncompyle6 --version` or `pip show uncompyle6`
+- xdis version: output from `pydisasm --version` or or `pip show xdis`
 - Python version for the version of Python the byte-compiled the file: `python -c "import sys; print(sys.version)"` where `python` is the correct CPython or PyPy binary.
 - OS and Version: [e.g. Ubuntu bionic]